UPDATED January 3, 2022

 Subscribers get 250 hours of Cloud DVR.
 If you miss a game, you can use fuboTV’s “look back” feature to watch sporting events that aired in the last 72 hours.

 A subscription costs $64.99 per month. fuboTV has a library of on-demand movies, and TV shows.
-Amazon Fire TV, Roku, Apple TV and Android TV devices all have fuboTV apps so you can watch live sport on TV.
+Amazon Fire TV, Roku, Apple TV and Smart TVs all carry the fuboTV app.

-There are mobile devices for iPhone and Android, and you can watch on your web browser.
+Fubo has mobile apps for iPhone and Android so you can watch ESPN live on your smartphone.
+Subscribers can also watch live TV through their web browser.

 Vidgo: ESPN Live Stream Without Cable